Fechin/reference/source/_posts/github-actions.md

 ---
 title: Github Actions
 date: 2023-11-28
-icon: icon-github
+icon:
 background: bg-[#808080]
 tags:
-  - github
+  - Github
   - CICD
 categories:
   - Toolkit
 intro: A quick reference to Github Actions for the automation of software workflows, allowing developers to build, test, and deploy code right from their GitHub repositories.
 plugins:
-  -copyCode
+  - copyCode
 ---

 Getting Started